12/25/17

 Rose 31 (Le Labo)

-Le Labo is one of those super famous niche lines with a reputation preceding it, and very problematically at that.
-Approaching their perfumes, I'm reminded that their fragrances rarely smell like what they're named after.
-I'm also conscious of their subtler reputations for being a bit synthetic, and a bit weak, and perhaps more damningly, not especially complex.
-None of this dissuades me from liking Le Labo (Iris 39 is excellent), but it doesn't engender confidence.
-Expectation is the enemy of enjoyment, and if I expect to be disappointed, confirmation bias becomes a risk.
+Le Labo is one of those renowned niche lines with a reputation that often precedes it, problematic, to say the least.
+As I approach their fragrances, I’m reminded that they rarely smell like what they’re named after.
+I also recall their subtler reputations for being somewhat synthetic, a bit weak, and perhaps, more damningly, not especially complex.
+None of this dissuades me from liking Le Labo (Iris 39 is excellent), but it doesn’t inspire confidence.
+Expectation can be the enemy of enjoyment; if I anticipate disappointment, confirmation bias becomes a risk.

 12/24/17